phpinternalsbook/PHP-Internals-Book/Book/php7/build_system/building_extensions.rst

 everything else.
 The reason is simply that building external extensions as shared objects is easier (or at least less intrusive), as you will see in a moment.
 Another benefit is that you can update the extension without rebuilding PHP.

-.. note:: If you need informations about the difference between extensions and Zend extensions, you :doc:`may have a
+.. note:: If you need information about the difference between extensions and Zend extensions, you :doc:`may have a
           look at the dedicated chapter <../extensions_design/zend_extensions>`.

 Installing extensions from PECL